Policies & Procedures

-The only posters/flyers authorized to be posted on in-House bulletin boards or elsewhere within a House (other than those posted for House or Hall business) are those approved by a Recognized Student Organization (RSO).
-Each House has at least one bulletin board that is reserved for the Resident Staff of the House and RSOs may not post their posters/flyers on those boards.
-There are additional areas where posters/flyers may not be posted in the residence halls/Houses: inside stairwells, inside elevators or on elevator doors, and on student room doors unless the students in that room hang the poster/flyer on their own room door.
-Posters/flyers may not be hung using duct tape, nails, tacks, glue or any semi-permanent or permanent adhesive.
-Students are encouraged to use “blue tape” for hanging signs as it typically does not damage surfaces.
-Damages that result from the posting of posters/flyers will be billed to the organization that sponsored the event.
-RSOs are asked to remove their posters/flyers from the residence halls/Houses after their event has occurred.
-Flyers and announcements may neither advertise nor refer to the availability of alcohol at a specified event.
+The only posters/flyers authorized to be posted on in-House bulletin boards or elsewhere within a House (other than those posted for House or Hall business) are those approved for a Recognized Student Organization (RSO).
+Each House has at least one bulletin board that is reserved for the Residence Life staff of the House.
+Postings may not be placed inside stairwells, inside elevators, on elevator doors, or on student room doors unless approved by the residents of that room.
 A posting will not be restricted unless it violates the law, falsely defames a specific individual, constitutes a genuine threat or harassment, unjustifiably invades substantial privacy or confidentiality interests, or is otherwise directly incompatible with the functioning of the University.
 Postings may neither advertise nor refer to the availability of alcohol at an event.

 Outside Office Posting Requests

 - Visit our main office, 5500 S University Ave, with 39 copies of your flyer by Thursday at 4:00pm.